-The AHANA Summit is a free, two-day overnight retreat designed specifically for AHANA students to connect and to share their experiences.
-There will also be a chance to meet other AHANA+ students, AHANA faculty and staff, and young AHANA alumni.
+Join the BAIC for a retreat designed specifically for AHANA students!
 The goal of the AHANA Summit is to continue to build community among AHANA students, highlight resources on campus, and allow each student to share his or her unique story.

-AHANA Summit will take place on February 21-23, 2020 (Fri-Sun) at Wonderland Conference Center.
+AHANA Summit will take place on Friday February 4- Sunday February 6, 2022.

 Benjamin E. Mays Mentoring Program

-The focus of the Benjamin Elijah Mays Mentoring Program at Boston College is to assist undergraduate students in building these solid foundations.
-The underlying objective of the program is to inspire students to strive toward excellence and giving them a steady advocate while they navigate college.
-Students benefit from the encouragement, sound advice, and ongoing support from those who have succeeded in reaching their goals.
-Students are able to better define educational, career and life goals with such resources at hand, particularly having support through whatever obstacles they may face during these times.
+The purpose of the Benjamin Elijah Mays Mentoring Program at Boston College is to assist undergraduate students in building solid foundations.
+The underlying objective of the program is to inspire students to strive toward excellence and to give them a steady advocate while they navigate through college.
+Students can benefit from the encouragement, sound advice, and ongoing support from those who have succeeded in reaching their goals.
+Students are able to better define educational, career and life goals with such resources at hand, particularly through obstacles they may face.

-Negotiating a large university campus can be challenging for any freshman, but AHANA (African American, Hispanic, Asian, Native American), multiracial, and OTE students at Boston College can find support through the Benjamin Elijah Mays Mentoring Program.
-This mentoring program, named after the great educator Dr. Benjamin Elijah Mays, who himself served as a mentor to Dr. Martin Luther King, Jr. and many others, was established in 1991 by the Office of AHANA Student Programs under a Ford Foundation grant for improving campus diversity.
+Navigating a large university campus can be challenging for any freshman, but AHANA (African American, Hispanic, Asian, Native American), multiracial, and OTE students at Boston College can find support through the Benjamin Elijah Mays Mentoring Program.
+This mentoring program, is named after the great educator Dr. Benjamin Elijah Mays, who served as a mentor to Dr. Martin Luther King, Jr. and many others.
+It was established in 1991 by the Office of AHANA Student Programs under a Ford Foundation grant dedicated to improving campus diversity.
 The Mays Mentoring Program is designed to provide undergraduate students with an opportunity to have a personal connection with a faculty member, administrator, or staff who can guide them through the college environment.